 China Railway applied to the SPC for retrial of the case.
 The SPC upheld the decisions of the trial court and the appellate court and dismissed China Railway’s application.
 First, the SPC interpreted that both the contract of safekeeping and the warehousing contract were service contracts, not contracts for the transfer of goods.
 In a service contract, the keeper of the goods possesses the goods on behalf of the depositor.
 Such contracts do not transfer the property rights attached to the goods.
 In international trade and shipping practice, either the buyer, carrier, seller or agent can conclude safekeeping or warehousing contracts with the keeper or depositary.
 The goods in transit may be sold many times.
 It would be too harsh to require the keeper to identify the owner of the goods when the safekeeping or warehousing contract is concluded.
 Second, the Contract Law does not require that the depositor in safekeeping and warehousing contracts be the owner of the goods.
 It also does not require that the depositor be the owner of the goods before it deposits the goods to the keeper or depositary.
 Furthermore, the Contract Law provides that, where a third party claims the rights of an item that is in safekeeping, the depositary shall perform the obligation of returning the said item to the depositor, unless preservation or enforcement measures are taken against the said item pursuant to the law.
-In this case, according to the doctrine of privity of contract, Sunrise Port should return the cargo to the buyer rather than a third party, i.e. China Railway, unless the cargo had been preserved or disposed of by enforcement measures.
+In this case, according to the doctrine of privity of contract, Sunrich Port should return the cargo to the buyer rather than a third party, i.e. China Railway, unless the cargo had been preserved or disposed of by enforcement measures.

-The SPC repeated that China Railway had no bailment contract relationship with Sunrise Port.
-Therefore, it lacked the contractual basis for China Railway to directly request that Sunrise Port return the cargo.
-Additionally, Sunrise Port legally possessed the cargo based on the bailment contract with the buyer.
-Therefore, Sunrise Port had no tort liability to China Railway.
+The SPC repeated that China Railway had no bailment contract relationship with Sunrich Port.
+Therefore, it lacked the contractual basis for China Railway to directly request that Sunrich Port return the cargo.
+Additionally, Sunrich Port legally possessed the cargo based on the bailment contract with the buyer.
+Therefore, Sunrich Port had no tort liability to China Railway.
 Although China Railway possessed the delivery order for the cargo, it could request the return of the cargo without any limitation.
-The SPC took the view that China Railway’s right to take the cargo based on the delivery order could not take priority over the buyer’s right to take the cargo based on the bailment contract, nor could it discharge Sunrise Port’s duties under the bailment contract.
-Furthermore, Sunrise Port’s delivery of the cargo to the buyer complied with the bailment contract.
-China Railway or the carrier delivered the cargo to the buyer when the cargo was discharged and stored in the port yard of Sunrise Port.
-The SPC also took the view that, if China Railway could not take the cargo by the delivery order from Sunrise Port, it should claim against the buyer based on the privity of contract.
-Sunrise Port only had the duty to return the cargo to the buyer based on the bailment contract.
-In a word, Sunrise Port had no fault in releasing the cargo to the buyer under the bailment contract.
+The SPC took the view that China Railway’s right to take the cargo based on the delivery order could not take priority over the buyer’s right to take the cargo based on the bailment contract, nor could it discharge Sunrich Port’s duties under the bailment contract.
+Furthermore, Sunrich Port’s delivery of the cargo to the buyer complied with the bailment contract.
+China Railway or the carrier delivered the cargo to the buyer when the cargo was discharged and stored in the port yard of Sunrich Port.
+The SPC also took the view that, if China Railway could not take the cargo by the delivery order from Sunrich Port, it should claim against the buyer based on the privity of contract.
+Sunrich Port only had the duty to return the cargo to the buyer based on the bailment contract.
+In a word, Sunrich Port had no fault in releasing the cargo to the buyer under the bailment contract.